Nikon D800E vs Df

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D800E and the Df have been discontinued, but can regularly be found used on eBay.
+Both the D800E and the Df have been discontinued, but can regularly be found used on ebay.
 The D800E was replaced by the Nikon D810, while the Df does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D800E Manual (free pdf) or the online Nikon Df Manual.
+Further information on the features and operation of the D800E and Df can be found, respectively, in the Nikon D800E Manual (free pdf) or the online Nikon Df Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D800E and the Nikon Df?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.